-In the fall of 1967, the "Martin County Players" started as an adult drama clas at the Instructional Center of Stuart, but because of the subject matter of "The Brick and the Rose" (drugs) the school board refused to allow it to be presented at the school.
+In the fall of 1967, the "Martin County Players" started as an adult drama class at the Instructional Center of Stuart.
+The original show they wished to produce was entitled "The Brick and the Rose"; but because the show's subject matter was deemed "too sensitive", as it focused on drugs, the school board refused to allow the actors to present it at the school.
 St. Joseph's College (subsequently F.I.T.) temporarily offered the use of their auditorium, and the production was well received.
-This incident led the group to change their name to "The Renegade Players".
+This incident led the group to change their name to "The Renegade Players."

-Being frustrated by censorship and inadequate facilities the troupe determined to find a way to become independent.
+Being frustrated by censorship and inadequate facilities, the troupe determined to find a way to become independent.
 As fate would have it, a chance remark led to the eventual purchase in December of 1970 of a barn and acre of land that was part of the Bussert Rose Farm.
-The group separated from the school system, was incorporated, and became chartered as a non-profit.
+The group separated from the school system was incorporated and became a non-profit.
 The financial arrangement of the transaction was an act of faith by both parties.
-The first board of directors borrowed on their personal signatures for the down payment and Mr. Bussert agreed to a mortgage which called for him to receive half of the proceeds from all players for a period of three years, after which the balance, if any, became due.
+The first board of directors borrowed their signatures for the down payment, and Mr. Bussert agreed to a mortgage that called for him to receive half of the proceeds from all players for three years, after which the balance if any, became due.

-Needless to say, the two months from purchase to opening was a tremendous challenge.
+The two months from purchase to opening was a tremendous challenge.
 There was no working capital and extensive renovations to be done.
-Fortunately a wide assortment of Martin County residents came forth with donations, land, and grueling labor.
-The process of converting a flower packing barn into a theatre was a drama in itself!
-Insulated refrigeration rooms were demolished, a stage was built, walls erected, and sound and light booths constructed and furnished: all by volunteers and on the cheap.
-The last of the theatre style seats, purchased for $2.00 each came from a fire damaged church in West Palm Beach, and were installed the day before the first show.
-The theatre had to have a name and an outdoor sign to identify it.
-Since it was a real barn, and people would say " I'll be working at the barn today", it, became known quite naturally as "The Barn".
-So BARN THEATRE it was: Martin County's Community Theatre.
+Fortunately, many Martin County residents came forth with donations, land, and grueling labor.
+Converting a flower-packing barn into a theatre was a drama in itself!
+Insulated refrigeration rooms were demolished, a stage had been built, walls erected, and sound and light booths constructed and furnished: all by volunteers and on the cheap.
+The last of the theatre-style seats, purchased for $2.00 each, came from a fire-damaged church in West Palm Beach and were installed the day before the first show.
+The theatre needed a name and an outdoor sign to identify it from the road.
+Since it was an actual barn, and people would say, " I'll be working at the barn today," it became naturally known as "The Barn ."
+So BARN THEATRE it was: Martin County's first Community Theatre.

-As we were from the beginning 50 years ago, we are still an all volunteer performing arts theatre.
+As we were from the beginning 52 years ago, we are still an all-volunteer performing arts theatre.
 We have thrived with the original business model and mission statement of volunteerism and community involvement.
-Each season we present 6 full musicals or plays as well as several special events.
-We offer scholarships to graduating seniors and we support other local costumers, ushers, parkers, and all Board members are volunteers.
+Each season we present six full musicals or plays and several special events.